odrath/data_engineering_practice/README.md

 1. `/postgres` refers to Data Modelling in PostgreSQL (Project 1)
 1. `/nosql` refers to Data Modelling in Apache Cassandra (Project 2)
 # Codeacademy PRO "Design Databases with PostgreSQL
-1.`/postgres_movies refers to 'Making a Database of Movies" excercise
+1.`/postgres_movies` refers to 'Making a Database of Movies" project